Automated Synthesis of Distributed Self-Stabilizing Protocols: Model of Computation

-\begin{definition} Let $\sys = \langle \Pi_\sys, T_\sys\rangle$ be a distributed program.
-An {\em uninterpreted global predicate} $\up$ is an uninterpreted Boolean function from $\statespace_\sys$.
-An {\em uninterpreted local predicate} $\lp$ is an uninterpreted Boolean function from $\statespace_\proc$, for some $\proc \in \Pi_\sys$. \end{definition} The interpretation of an uninterpreted global predicate is a Boolean function from the set of all states: {\remove{$\up_{\inter}$ represents an interpreted global predicate that includes all states mapped to true.}} Similarly, the interpretation of an uninterpreted local predicate for the process $\proc$ is a Boolean function: {\remove{$\lp_{\inter}$ represents an interpreted local predicate that includes all local states mapped to true.}} Throughout the paper, we use `uninterpreted predicate' to refer to either uninterpreted global or local predicate, and use global (local) predicate to refer to interpreted global (local) predicate.
+The {\em interpretation} of an uninterpreted global predicate is a Boolean function from the set of all states: {\remove{$\up_{\inter}$ represents an interpreted global predicate that includes all states mapped to true.}} Similarly, the interpretation of an uninterpreted local predicate for a process $\proc$ is a Boolean function: {\remove{$\lp_{\inter}$ represents an interpreted local predicate that includes all local states mapped to true.}} Throughout the paper, we use `uninterpreted predicate' to refer to either uninterpreted global or local predicate, and use `global (local) predicate' to refer to interpreted global (local) predicate.